-After each session from week 3 until week 7 of the course, take some time to assess the institutional distance across the two countries that you have selected based on the concepts discussed in class.
+After each session from session 3 until session 7 of the course, take some time to assess the institutional distance across the two countries that you have selected based on the concepts discussed in class.
 Make use of the sources provided below and do some of your own research.
 At this stage, you do not have to write a report but be prepared to be able to discuss your initial findings in class.